Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

 \

 SPICE begins by printing the time, date, and version used at the top of the output.
 It then lists the input parameters (the lines of the source file), followed by a display of DC voltage readings from each node (reference number) to ground (always reference number 0).
-This is followed by a list of current readings through each voltage source (in this case there\'s only one, v1).
+This is followed by a list of current readings through each voltage source (in this case there's only one, v1).
 Finally, the total power dissipation and computation time in seconds is printed.

 All output values provided by SPICE are displayed in scientific notation.

-The SPICE output listing shown above is a little verbose for most peoples\' taste.
+The SPICE output listing shown above is a little verbose for most peoples' taste.
 For a final presentation, it might be nice to trim all the unnecessary text and leave only what matters.
 Here is a sample of that same output, redirected to a text file (`spice < example.cir > example.txt`), then trimmed down judiciously with a text editor for final presentation and printed:

 \